peterhurford/hadley-notes/notes7.md

 #### History

-Hadley had a thesis about how to properly structure data, based on third-normal form databases (Edgar Codd).
-This thesis resulted in the reshape package.
-Plyr was then built on reshape to provide ways of manipulating data within this framework.
+Hadley [had a thesis about how to properly structure data](http://had.co.nz/thesis/), based on [third-normal form databases](https://en.wikipedia.org/wiki/Third_normal_form) (see [Edgar Codd](https://en.wikipedia.org/wiki/Edgar_F._Codd)).
+This thesis resulted in the [reshape package](https://github.com/hadley/reshape) to turn data into the proper form.

+[Plyr](https://github.com/hadley/plyr) was then built on reshape to provide ways of manipulating data within this framework.
 Dplyr was built on plyr to provide a larger amount of possible manipulations, but restricted just to data frames.

 Dplyr also lets you work out-of-memory from an external database, like Postgres.

 #### Learning Dplyr